');

 About Iroquois, IL

-Iroquois is a small community in Illinois with a population of 205 residents.
-The median household income is $54,500 per year, which is near the national average.
-The median age in Iroquois is 49.6 years.
+Iroquois is a small community located in Illinois with a population of 205 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,500 per year, which is 27% below the national median of $75,149.
+The median age of 49.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Iroquois, IL